ENM032/JoziIncident/README.md

 - Drag and drog it into visual studio (once VS is open)
 - Click on the green run button located on the left top side or press following shortcut simultaneously (Ctrl + Shift + E)
 - Wait for it to complete executing and run the project again.
-### Side Notes
-- Due to compression and recording software, the colours palatte on the video does not perfectly reflect the colours of the original source
- But its good enough to get an idea
-- If your machine does not support .mkv files, download VLC from here: https://www.videolan.org/vlc/
-- Alternatively, use a .mkv to .mp4 converter such as FreeConvert, available here: https://www.freeconvert.com/mkv-to-mp4